mcrowder65/replenisher-task-list/README.md

 ## Running the tests

 The automated tests are run through a package called ava.
 Scripts have been set up in the package.json for you.
-The tests start a local server running in the background, if for some reason the tests fails you will need to call the `cleanup-test` or `kill-server` command to stop it running (normally this is taken care of by the `test` command).
+The tests start a local server running in the background, if for some reason the tests fail you will need to call the `cleanup-test` or `kill-server` command to stop it running (normally this is taken care of by the `test` command).

 ```
 yarn test
-yarn cleanup-test
-yarn kill-server
 ```

 ## Built With